-Maximum visitation by those within walking distance of the Recommended Plan beach takes into account residences, condos, and hotels that are located from the shoreline landward to one block west of A1A.
+Maximum visitation by those within walking distance of the TSP beach takes into account residences, condos, and hotels that are located from the shoreline landward to one block west of A1A.
 This is a relatively conservative proxy since it is likely that people living greater than one to two blocks from the beach would also walk or ride a bike.
 Using 2014 Google Earth imagery, an estimated 228 single family residences and 88 condominium units are found within the specified boundaries.
 Data prepared by the U.S. Census Bureau from the American Community Survey estimates an average household size of owner-occupied and renter-occupied units in St. Johns County.
 Here, the owner-occupied average (2.670 occupants in 2014) is applied to residences and the renter-occupied average (2.530 occupants in 2013) is applied to condos.
 Assuming that each of these individuals goes to the beach one time each day of the year, a maximum possible number of 303,461 visitations from nearby home and condo occupants is established.
 Empty lots are not considered in establishing this cap.

 There is also one hotel, the Ocean Sands Beach Inn, located directly across the street from the project footprint.
 The hotel has 29 rooms, each of which has either one king-sized or two queen-sized beds.
 To estimate the maximum number of annual beach visitations possible by hotel occupants, an average of 2 occupants per room, each of which visits the beach once per day all year long, is assumed.
 This yields an annual maximum hotel capacity of 21,170.
 It should be noted that there is also a large RV and camping area directly west of A1A (Beach-fx reach 109) called the North Beach Camp Resort that has 3 cabins and 159 RV spots for rental and covers 30 acres.
-Because no clear data was available regarding occupancy or the percentage of these accommodations within reasonable walking distance of the beach, this potential source of beach visitations is not factored into the maximum beach capacity.
+Because no clear data was available regarding occupancy or the percentage of these accommodations within reasonable walking distance of the beach, this potential source of beach visitations in not factored into the maximum beach capacity.

 The sum of estimated maximum possible visitations from public parking and from home, condo, and hotel occupants is 592,687.
-The projected Recommended Plan visitation of 832,648 by 2070 exceeds this number.
-Therefore, visitation was capped in year 2041 at 592,687 and left constant throughout the remainder of the 50 years.
+This number exceeds the projected TSP visitation over the 50 year project duration.
+Therefore, visitation was capped in year 2041 at 592,687 and left constant throughout the remainder of the project life.

-Using these methods and applying the visitation cap results in an estimated total present value of recreation benefits of \$16,839,000, or \$670,000 in average annual terms (at a discount rate of 3.125%).
+Using these methods and applying the visitation cap, results in an estimated total present value of recreation benefits of \$15,624,000, or \$622,000 in average annual terms.